rbleattler/Excel2Yaml/README.md

 - Does not support writing YAML back to Excel as a table (output is plain text).
 - Complex YAML features (anchors, references, custom tags) are not supported.
 - Designed for use in Excel Online/Office Scripts; may require adaptation for other environments.

-## Advanced Configuration

-- See the `config` object in `Excel2Yaml.ts` for all available options, including:
-  - `output.template`: Define the YAML structure and grouping.
-  - `Excludes`: Exclude columns, empty values, or specific groupings.
-  - `transforms`: Apply regex-based value transformations.
-  - `special`: Apply template rows to all groups or exclude groupings.

 ## Example: Customizing the Template